slevomat/csob-gateway/readme.md

 ## Custom `ApiClientDriver`

-API calls are made throug `ApiClientDriver` interface.
-Library contains driver which communicates via `curl`.
-You can create your own driver by implementing the `ApiClientDriver` interface, and passing it to `ApiClient` constructor.
+API calls are made through `ApiClientDriver` interface.
+Library contains two default implementations of driver - CurlDriver and GuzzleDriver.
+You can also create your own driver by implementing the `ApiClientDriver` interface, and passing it to `ApiClient` constructor.

+`CurlDriver` communicates via `curl` PHP extension, `GuzzleDriver` uses [guzzlehttp/guzzle](https://packagist.org/packages/guzzlehttp/guzzle) library.
+If you want to use
+GuzzleDriver you need to require `guzzlehttp/guzzle` package in your composer.json.